 As much as 35% of the world’s natural coral reefs have been totally destroyed and turned into what’s called “dead zones” through environmentally irresponsible behavior.

 Worldwide, more than 500 of these “dead zones” exist within aquatic habitats.

 The coastal habitat makes up approximately 7& of the world’s total land surface.
 It doesn’t seem like much compared to other habitats (like grassland) that make up as much as 20% to 40% of the planet’s land, but it’s an absolutely essential biome.

 The coastal habitat is the meeting point between sea and land, where terrestrial meets aquatic.

 Estuaries, beaches, rock pools, sand dunes, and coastal forests are all different types of coastal habitats all over the world that you might encounter.

-Coral reefs and marshes are another types of coastal habitat, through reefs might also be considered aquatic depending on their depth!
+Coral reefs and marshes are other types of coastal habitat, though reefs might also be considered aquatic depending on their depth!

 Nature also causes its own problems to the coast; while shoreline erosion is a natural phenomenon, human intervention is necessary to stop the damage that natural erosion might cause.